• Skip to primary navigation

 Snacking in Sneakers

-These four ingredient peanut butter honey cheerio bars are a perfect portion controlled snack to satisfy your sweet tooth!
+These four ingredient peanut butter honey cheerio bars are an easy no-bake snack to satisfy your sweet tooth!

 5 from 4 votes